Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 In addition, attackers can affectrecognition systems so that the system does not recognize the image correctly.
 One of the advanced methods is the invisible mask method, where an attacker uses infrared LEDs to trick the camera.
 IR radiation, invisible to the eye, affects video systems and causes an erroneous classification in the recognition system.
 In other words, there is a manipulation with the recognition system, and not with a person’s appearance.

-Of course, the biometrics market is developing, and the issues of the legal use of certain systems will be solved.
-For us, the question of data protection remains paramount.
+Of course, the biometrics market is developing, and issues of legal use of certain systems will be resolved.
+For us, the issue of data protection remains paramount.

 Football, Pokemon and fake applications